aaqibbashir/Pizza-Sales-Analysis/README.md

 # Pizza Sales Analysis

 This project analyzes pizza sales data using MySQL.
-The analysis is based on four Excel files that were imported into a MySQL server.
+The analysis is based on four CSV files that were imported into a MySQL server.
 The files and their respective columns are as follows:

 1. **order_details:** *order_details_id, order_id, pizza_id, quantity*